simonesilvestroni/ssil-website/_pages/resume.md

 title: 'Resume'
 date: 2023-04-24
 last_modified_at: 2023-04-24 22:58:30
-description: 'I’ve been a web designer for over twenty years.
+description: 'I’ve been a web designer and developer for over twenty years.
 Here a list of skills, work experience and projects, along with a few endorsements.'
 permalink: '/resume/'
 ---
 <div class="notice">